davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 }
 ```

-For the listbox component, we will define three events: `click` (on the toggle), `keydown` (list items), and `click` (list items).
-The click event is attached to the listbox toggle.
-When the element is clicked, the state of the list component will be changed to either open or closed using the function `toggleMenu`.
+These functions we will be used to define the events for the listbox component.
+The essential events are: an event that runs when the button is clicked, one for when an option is clicked, and an event for keyboard presses.
+The click event for the listbox button will either open or closed using the function `toggleMenu`.

 ```js
 // event: when menu toggle is clicked